This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for ANN (NYSE:ANN)

 - LOFT Stores EBITDA Margin: LOFT Stores EBITDA Margin declined in 2011 due to a sudden increase in cotton costs.
 In 2012, despite the lower cotton prices, margins remained stable at 20.9% due higher expenses related to expansion.
-Due to the highly promotional in the U.S. over the last couple of years, margins had declined to 20.6% in 2013, and we expect the figure to shrink slightly in 2014.
-Thereafter, we expect marginal recovery in margins as the company is trying hard to reduce its expenses and is gradually moving production away from China, where labor costs are high.
-We expect the brand's EBITDA margins to stabilize at 20.8% after a few years.
+Due to the highly promotional in the U.S. over the last couple of years, margins had declined to 20.6% in 2013, and they shrunk further to 18.4% in 2014 due to heavy discounting.
+Going forward, we expect painful recovery in margins as the the company tries to operate with fewer markdowns and continues to shift its sourcing from China to other low cost destinations.
+This recovery will be offset by growth in web business, which is a low margin channel.

 Ann Inc. is a leading specialty retailer of women’s apparel, shoes and accessories, sold primarily under the highly recognized national brands “Ann Taylor” and “LOFT”, in the US.

 Ann Taylor and LOFT brands offer a full range of career and casual separates, dresses, tops, weekend wear, shoes and accessories, with distinct fashion points of view, though both are equally committed to providing clients with feminine, fashionable, high quality merchandise that is highly relevant to all aspects of a persons lifestyle.

 Ann's factory and outlet stores are mainly present in the suburban areas and are larger in size than the full-priced Ann Taylor and LOFT stores.
 As compared to Ann Taylor stores, LOFT stores offer more relaxed fashions, for both work and home and are more affordable as they are priced in the "upper moderate" segment, offering style and value to customers.